zaphosting/docs/en/redm_installresources.md

 ---
-id: fivem_installresources
+id: redm_installresources
-title: FiveM: Installing resources, mods and scripts on server
+title: RedM: Installing resources, mods and scripts on server
-description: Information on how to install resources, mods and scripts on your FiveM server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to install resources, mods and scripts on your RedM server from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: Resource Installation
+sidebar_label: Resource installation
 ---

-**📺Video:** Do you prefer instructions in the form of a video or as an additional visual supplement?
-No problem!
-We also provide a video for this topic:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/V7us5V6KLho" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Introduction

 Resources can be used to expand your FiveM server with additional features.
 This is especially interesting if you are planning to start larger projects, such as a roleplay server or similar.
 Something like this can't be done without such additional resources.

-FiveM and its community offers a large variety of resources.
+RedM and its community offers a large variety of resources.
 An overview of the most popular resources can be found here: https://forum.cfx.re/c/development/releases/7

 ## Preperation